StephenLegacy/productCardReactApp/README.md

-Certainly!
-Here's a modern and professional README for your project:

----

 # Product Card App

 A modern and dynamic product card app built using React, with modular components and styled with Bootstrap.
-This app is designed to display product details and serve as a template for showcasing products in an interactive and user-friendly way.
+This app is designed to display product details and serve as a template for showcasing products in an interactive and user-friendly way. @GomyCode

 ## Table of Contents
 - [Technologies](#technologies)